AlchlcDvl/TownOfUsReworked/README.md

 **Origin**: Town Of Us, based off of the original Retributionist in Town Of Salem

 The Altruist is capable of reviving dead players at a cost.
 The Altruist can extract mana from dead bodies, cleaning them as a result.
 The Altruist can then use this gained mana to revive other bodies.
-This reviving takes time and if it's interuppted by a meeting, then the body stays dead forever.
+This reviving takes time and if it's interrupted by a meeting, then the body stays dead forever.

 **Game Options**